timescale/docs/ai/python-interface.md

 ])
 ```

-The basic query looks like:
+The basic query looks like this:

 ``` python
 vec.search([1.0, 9.0])